 How to submit an online traveller declaration

-Step 1: Book your flight to travel to or from South Africa.
+Step 1: Confirm your travel into or from South Africa.

-Step 2: Once you have booked your flight, you are ready to submit an online traveller declaration.
+Step 2: Once confirmed, you are ready to submit an online traveller declaration.

-Step 3: Select ‘Complete your declaration’, capture and submit your declaration.
+Step 3: Select ‘Complete Declaration’, capture and submit your declaration.
 If travelling with family or friends, make sure a declaration is submitted for each person travelling.
-A valid email address must be captured by each traveller to receive a confirmation of declaration.
+Each traveller must capture a valid email address to receive a confirmation of declaration.

-Step 4: Once you receive the confirmation of declaration via email, print it out or save it on your mobile phone for easy access when it is requested by customs officers at the airport.
+Step 4: Once you receive the confirmation of declaration via email, print it out or save it on your mobile device for easy access when it is requested by customs officers at the ports.

 Arriving in or leaving South Africa

-Arrivals – what to do when arriving at the airport
+Arrivals – what to do once you’ve arrived at a South African port

-Step 1: On arrival at the airport, proceed to immigrations and collect your luggage.
+Step 1: On arrival at a port, proceed to immigrations.

 Step 2: Next, proceed to the Customs Control area as per the instruction in your declaration confirmation.

-Step 1: On arrival at the airport, proceed to the customs office to register goods for re-importation or go straight to the check-in area as per the instruction received in your declaration confirmation.
+Step 1: On arrival at the port, proceed to the customs office to register goods for re-importation or proceed as per the instruction received in your declaration confirmation.
 You may also claim your VAT refund or acquit goods previously registered for temporary importation at this stage.